topranks/homerlabs/getting_started.md

 Containerlab adds all nodes it initates to the local hosts file with the naming convention `clab-<labname>-<nodename>`.

-Typically in the Homer YAML files the nodes are named just with the 'nodename' part of this.
-To make the devices reachable from homer using only this short name we can run the invluded `add_fqdn_hosts.py` script as follows:
+Typically in the Homer YAML files the nodes are named just with the `nodename` part of this.
+To make the devices reachable from homer using only this short name we can run the included `add_fqdn_hosts.py` script as follows:
 ```
 cathal@officepc:~/homerlabs$ sudo ./add_fqdn_hosts.py
 removed '/etc/hosts'